ethancaballero/paper-notes/Bridging the Gap Between Value and Policy Based Reinforcement Learning.md

 https://arxiv.org/abs/1702.08892

 Acknowledging that γ-discounted entropy regularization is used in reward expectation, they formulate a new notion of softmax temporal consistency for optimal Q-values as:
-Q∗(s,a) = r(s,a)+γτ log a′ exp(Q∗(s′,a′)/τ) .
+`Q∗(s,a) = r(s,a)+γτ log a′ exp(Q∗(s′,a′)/τ)` .

 They then introduce a new RL algorithm called Path Consistency Learning (PCL) that extends this softmax temporal consistency to arbitrary (multi-step) trajectories.
 Pseudocode of PCL Algorithm can be seen in Section 3.5 .

-Unlike algorithms using Qπ- values, PCL seamlessly combines on-policy and off-policy traces.
+Unlike algorithms using Qπ-values, PCL seamlessly combines on-policy and off-policy traces.
 Unlike algorithms based on hard-max consistency and Q◦-values, PCL easily generalizes to multi-step backups on arbitrary paths, while maintaining proper regularization and consistent mathematical justification (that they outline in Section 3 and the appendix).

 PCL is similar to A3C (and actor-critics in general) and PGQ (policy gradient q-learning) [arxiv:1611.01626], but has some key differences/improvements.